nerdfiles/proposal-planning/readme.md

 Because it's all (just) math, right?
 Software is eating the world[7], ya say?

+Let's not go about misdocumenting as if concern for "everyday racial coding"[8] and "pattern discrimination"[9] are just as much valid concerns, just as valuable, as a game theory no one wishes to admit bit the dust long ago[10].
+To say the least, it's not all (just) about game theory, a world as a hare-hunt.

+Because we're playfully serious, when we must be, and seriously playful when we can, "you" and "I" should hope.

 ```
 [1] Critique of Economic Reason.
 Andre Gorz.
 [2] The Empire of Value.
 Andre Orlean.